lucascorrea122/Aerodrome_Weather_Conditions/README.md

 ## How to run the code

-*Download and extract the code
+* Download and extract the code
-*Open the command prompt in the code folder
+* Open the command prompt in the code folder
-*Execute "python 'file name'.py'
+* Execute "python 'file name'.py'

-OBS: default file name *aerodrome_condition.py*
+OBS: default file name *"aerodrome_condition.py"*